The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --regression

 \subsection{The $\alpha$--regression}

+In order to choose the optimal value of $\alpha$ \cite{tsagris2011} assumed that the $\alpha$--transformed data follow a multivariate normal distribution.
+However, the resulting space $\mathbb{A}_{\alpha}^{D-1}$ (\ref{Ad}) is a subset of $\mathbb{D}^{D-1}$ and \cite{tsagris2020} addressed this issue by proposing a folded multivariate normal distribution.
+The problem of zero values still remains, as the Jacobian of the $\alpha$--transformation contains the term $\sum_{ij}\log{y_{ij}}$.
+To overcome both problems, \cite{tsagris2015b} linked the compositional data to some predictors using the exponential link and employed the Kullback--Leibler divergence (KLD) to choose the optimal value of $\alpha$.

 The $\alpha$--regression has the potential to improve the regression predictions with compositional data by adapting the $\alpha$--transformation to the dataset’s geometry.
-We assume that the conditional mean of the observed composition can be written as a non-linear function of some explanatory variables
+We assume that the conditional mean of the observed composition can be written as a non--linear function of some predictors

 where